MicrosoftDocs/azure-docs/articles/active-directory/develop/reference-claims-mapping-policy-type.md

 **Data type:** Boolean (True or False)
 **Summary:** This property enables the addition of the application ID to the issuer claim.
 Ensures that multiple instances of the same application have a unique claim value for each instance.
 This setting is ignored if a custom signing key isn't configured for the application.
 - If set to `True`, the application ID is added to the issuer claim in tokens affected by the policy.
-- If set to False, the application ID will not be added to the issuer claim in tokens affected by the policy. (default)
+- If set to `False`, the application ID isn't added to the issuer claim in tokens affected by the policy. (default)

 ### Audience Override
 **String:** audienceOverride